Series Overview

 Core Components of a Task Orchestration

-2. The Scheduler: This component looks at the tasks in the store, then decides which task to handle next.
+The Scheduler: It looks at the stored tasks, and decides which task to handle next.

 The State Store